 Temporary Crowns

-Temporary dental crowns serve as short-term solutions while awaiting permanent crown placement.
-Fabricated from materials like acrylic, they provide temporary protection and functionality.
+Temporary dental crowns serve as a short-term solution while you await permanent crown placement.
+Fabricated from materials like acrylic, they provide limited or temporary protection as well as functionality.

 Potential Disadvantages of Dental Crowns